 - multichannel identity document verification, with adaptable security levels

-- option of customer authentication using biometric technologies
+- the option of customer authentication using biometric technologies

-- option of customer risk assessment through the review of PEPs, sanction or watch lists
+- the option of customer risk assessment through the review of PEPs, sanction or watch lists

 Our system is using the A.I. approach, where the system is capable of learning from data.